sweattep/modern_quotes/README.md

 >In the history of mankind, there has never been a political party, President, leader, King or Queen who has ever brought lasting happiness to all his or her subjects.
 Our politics are flawed

+>We need to understand that we are kings and queens

 >Organisations often produce web sites with a content and structure which mirrors the internal concerns of the organisation rather than the needs of the users of the site

 >You can't live your life and then end up in a predicament and blame that on anybody else.
 You got to stand on what you put out there